 New users are required to receive training on the Tescan instrument before receiving training on the JEOL.
 Several training sessions are necessary before users are allowed to work independently.
 Users who have demonstrated a high level of proficiency may be given after-hours access.
 Initial training includes an introduction to the theory of SEM, basic operational modes, and sample preparation.
 Specialized imaging modes, microanalysis and microtomy are taught in advanced training.
 If you do not anticipate becoming a regular SEM user, SciTech staff can analyze your samples without training users.
 No fees are charged to Western Washington University users.
 Instrument access and use policies are described in the SEM User Agreement.

 Industry users may submit samples for independent analysis by one of our staff and/or participate in the analysis themselves.
 The process is straightforward and turnaround on samples is usually possible within 72 hours, depending on instrument demand.
 Companies requiring frequent use can elect to have their staff trained to operate the instrument independently.
 To schedule SEM consultation or analysis, e-mail Dr. Michael Kraft or call (360) 650-3511.

 In addition to electron microscopy, SciTech partners with Western's Advanced Materials Science and Engineering Center to offer industry users a comprehensive portfolio of analytical techniques and services, making it easy for companies to access dozens of different instruments campuswide through a single point of contact.
-Further details are provided here.
+Further details are provided at AMSEC's Industry page.